 Mr KU Moon Lun joined the Group in 2015 and has more than 35 years of experience in the real estate industry.
 Currently, he is an independent non-executive director of Lai Fung Holdings.
 He is also a member of the Hospital Governing Committee of Queen Elizabeth Hospital, Hong Kong Hospital Authority, and a Fellow of the Hong Kong Institute of Surveyors.

 Mr Ku was an executive director of Davis Langdon & Seah International (“DLSI”), a property consultant firm, until the end of 2005 where he was responsible for formulating the policies and steering the direction of the DLSI group of companies.
 He was also the chairman of the board of directors of Davis Langdon & Seah Hong Kong Limited from 1995 to 2004.
 Mr Ku was previously the chairman of Premas Hong Kong Limited, a facilities management company, from 2000 to 2002 and icFox International, an information technology company, from 2000 to 2003.
 Mr Ku was an independent non-executive director of Ascott Residence Trust Management Limited from 2006 to 2016 and an INED of Kerry Properties Limited from 2007 to 2020.

 NEO Gim Huay

 Ms NEO Gim Huay joined the Group in 2015.
-She is currently Managing Director, Enterprise Development Group and Managing Director, Sustainability of Temasek International Pte Ltd.
+She is currently Managing Director, Sustainability, Temasek International Pte Ltd.

 TAN Gee Paw

 Mr TAN Gee Paw was appointed Chairman of the PUB, Singapore’s national water agency on 1 April 2001 until his retirement on 31 March 2017.
 Mr Tan is a member of a number of government committees.
-He is the Chairman of Nominating Committee, Lee Kuan Yew Water Prize, Singapore International Water Week.
 He is the Adjunct Professor at the Lee Kuan Yew School of Public Policy, National University of Singapore, and Adjunct Professor at the Faculty of Engineering, National University of Singapore.
-Previous appointments held by Mr Tan were Principal of Ngee Ann Polytechnic, and Permanent Secretary of the then Ministry of the Environment, Advisor on Rail Transformation, MOT and Special Advisor to Land Transport Authority.
+Previous appointments held by Mr Tan were Principal of Ngee Ann Polytechnic, Permanent Secretary of the then Ministry of the Environment, Advisor on Rail Transformation, MOT and Special Advisor to Land Transport Authority.

 Mr Tan graduated with First Class Honours in Bachelor of Engineering (Civil) from the University of Malaya in 1967, and a Master of Science in Systems Engineering from the University of Singapore in 1971.
 He was conferred an Honorary Degree of Doctor of Science from the University of Westminster, UK in 1993; and an Honorary Doctorate in Engineering from Sheffield University, UK in 1995.
 In 2013, he was conferred an Honorary Degree of Doctor of Engineering by the Nanyang Technological University.

 Mr Tan received the Public Administration Medal (Silver) in 1978 and a Special Award (Gold Medal) for Clean River Commemoration in 1987.
 He also received the Medal of Commendation at the NTUC May Day Award in 2005, the President’s Award for the Environment in 2007 and the President’s Science and Technology Medal in 2015.
 Mr Tan was conferred the Meritorious Service Medal in 2001 for his work as Permanent Secretary of the then Ministry of the Environment and the Distinguished Service Order in 2010 for his work as Chairman of PUB.
-In 2011, Mr Tan was conferred the Distinguished Engineering Alumni Award by the National University of Singapore; and the NUS Society Distinguished and Outstanding Member Award by National University of Singapore Society in 2014; and the Distinguished Professional Engineer Award in 2018 by the Professional Engineers Board.
+In 2011, Mr Tan was conferred the Distinguished Engineering Alumni Award by the National University of Singapore; the Distinguished Member Award by National University of Singapore Society in 2014; and the Distinguished Professional Engineer Award in 2018 by the Professional Engineers Board.
 He was elected an Honorary Fellow of the Institution of Engineers, Singapore and awarded the Lifetime Engineering Achievement Award in 2015.
 Mr Tan was also elected as a Fellow of the Academy of Engineering, Singapore in 2012.

-Mr Tan is the Special Advisor to Chairman, PUB, as well as the Special Advisor to Land Transport Authority (LTA), and a member of the Centre for Liveable Cities (CLC) Panel of Distinguished Advisors.
+Mr Tan is the Special Advisor to Chairman, PUB, and a member of the Centre for Liveable Cities (CLC) Panel of Distinguished Advisors.
 Mr Tan has been appointed the Acting Chairman of Changi Airport Group.
 He is also a Board member of Changi Airport Group and a Director of Surbana Jurong Private Limited.

 Prof TAN Kong Yam